FAA chief Steve Dickson pilots updated Boeing 737 Max: ‘This is not a publicity stunt’

 FAA proposes $1.25 million fine for Boeing, alleging managers pressured employees to rush inspections

-The MCAS was originally intended as a safety feature meant to prevent stalling, after Boeing installed larger, more fuel-efficient engines on the Max in a fierce competition for cost-conscious customers with global rival Airbus.
+MCAS was originally intended as a safety feature meant to prevent stalling, after Boeing installed larger, more fuel-efficient engines on the Max in a fierce competition for cost-conscious customers with global rival Airbus.

 Instead, the feature led to tragedy, followed by several embarrassing disclosures and highly critical probes that led to massive losses and a management shake-up at Boeing.
 In a major report in mid-September, House investigators said the FAA’s delegation system, which hands Boeing employees broad powers to oversee the safety of company airplanes on the FAA’s behalf, “creates inherent conflicts of interest that have jeopardized the safety of the flying public.”